MohammedBendahrass/Lab1/README.md

   - Analysis: Examined and visualized key financial metrics (e.g., revenue, net income) to assess company performance.
   - Model: Built a regression model using financial indicators to predict metrics related to financial health.

+## Requirements

+  - Python 3.x
+  - PyTorch
+  - Scikit-Learn
+  - Pandas
+  - Matplotlib
+  - Seaborn

+## Usage

+  - Clone this repository and open the notebooks.
+  - Follow the workflow in each notebook to replicate the analysis and modeling steps.
+  - Modify parameters as needed to explore specific models or data subsets.

 # Part Tow Multi Class Classification

 # Predictive Maintenance - Deep Learning with PyTorch